 Normal grief can encompass all of the above, but there are places to find comfort and understanding.
 Participating in a group with others who are grieving can be helpful in understanding our grief.
 In addition, a group experience can help in sorting out the myriad of feelings we are experiencing.
 We can do so with the support and encouragement of others who understand because they, too, are experiencing their own loss.

 Individual, couple or family counseling may be beneficial to those grieving.
 The best indication that counseling would be helpful is the degree to which the grief is impacting one’s life and to have a conversation with a professional who can help you decide if counseling would be beneficial for you.
 Some grief is complicated by the suddenness of death and the traumatic nature of the death.
 How we react is extremely individualized.
 For some, symptoms of grief are manageable, but for others, their life functioning is negatively impacted.
 All of this is understandable and not uncommon.
 In many instances, those grieving can gain understanding of themselves, their emotions and the world around them, helping them to find their “new normal.”

-Jewish Child & Family Services and the Jewish Healing Network offer a full range of grief support services to address issues of grief, through counseling and grief support groups, workshops and classes.
+JCFS Chicago's illness, loss and spiritual support offer a full range of grief support services to address issues of grief, through counseling and grief support groups, workshops and classes.
 As a respected leader in the field, our highly trained and credentialed professionals listen, inform and collaborate with you to enhance your well-being.